cisprague/CISprague.github.io/_posts/2024-02-09-flow-matching-differential-inclusions.md

 Now, why is this interpretation useful?
 It is well-known that ligands can bind to receptors in different ways.
 E.g., in the context of drugs, there are [orthosteric and allosteric sites](https://en.wikipedia.org/wiki/Allosteric_modulator) where drugs can bind.
-Orthosteric sites are where endogenous drugs ([agonist](https://en.wikipedia.org/wiki/Agonist)) bind; e.g. serotonin is the endogenous agonist of the serotonin receptor.
+Orthosteric sites are where endogenous drugs ([agonists](https://en.wikipedia.org/wiki/Agonist)) bind; e.g. serotonin is the endogenous agonist of the serotonin receptor.
 Allosteric sites are sites other than the orthosteric site, and they are of increasing interest because they allow for specific [allosteric modulation](https://en.wikipedia.org/wiki/Allosteric_modulator).
-The problem, however, is that data of allosteric binding is not as common as orthosteric binding, so NN models would most likely be biased towards orthosteric sites.
+The problem, however, is that allosteric binding data is not as common as orthosteric binding data, so NN models would most likely be biased toward orthosteric sites.
-It is well-known in machine learning that inductive biases can help learning performance when there is not much data.
+It is well-known in machine learning that [inductive biases](https://en.wikipedia.org/wiki/Inductive_bias) can help learning performance when there is a lack of data.
-Energy seems like it could be a useful inductive bias to "bake" into the latent representation of models that are used to generate data corresponding to energy minima.
+Energy could be a useful inductive bias to "bake" into the latent representation of models that are used to generate data corresponding to energy minima.

+However, as mentioned before, the time-dependence of the marginal VF $$\mathbf{v}(\mathbf{x}, t)$$ makes it difficult to ensure that the flow maps $$\mathbf{\phi}(\mathbf{x}, t)$$ are stable to the complex distribution $$q_1$$.
-In our new [preprint](https://arxiv.org/abs/2402.05774), we show how to make the marginal VF time-independent to allow for the type of stability we just discussed!
+In our new [preprint](https://arxiv.org/abs/2402.05774), we show how to make the marginal VF $$\mathbf{v}(\mathbf{x}, t)$$ time-independent to allow for the type of stability we just discussed!
+If you would like to cite this blog post, please use the following BibTeX entry.

 ```
 @article{sprague2024stable,